-- 1. The city will reduce use of water for municipal purposes by - Submittal of a water plan that includes following the mandated day and times allowed for watering and meeting the water reduction goal. - Reduced hours for such things as spray parks. - 2.
-The city will monitor "excessive watering" and issue notifications to customers.
-"Excessive watering" occurs where run-off extends for a distance greater than ten (10) feet from the customer's property or where there is washing or hosing down of buildings, sidewalks, driveways, patios, porches, parking surfaces or other paved surfaces.
+- 1. The city will reduce use of water for municipal purposes by - Submittal of a water plan that includes following the mandated day and times allowed for watering and meeting the water reduction goal. - Reduced hours for such things as spray parks.

-- 3. Criminal penalties apply. - 4.
+- 2. The city will monitor "excessive watering" and issue notifications to customers.
+"Excessive watering" occurs where run-off extends for a distance greater than ten (10) feet from the customer's property or where there is washing or hosing down of buildings, sidewalks, driveways, patios, porches, parking surfaces or other paved surfaces. - 3.
+Criminal penalties apply. - 4.
 All landscape and other outdoor water usage at each service address shall be limited to two days a week based on the last digit in the physical street address; however, landscape and outdoor water usage is prohibited from 10:00 A.M. to 7:00 P.M.

-Last Digit of Address Allowed Landscape Water Days Odd Sunday and Friday Even Monday and Saturday No Watering Tuesday, Wednesday, Thursday - Storage Recovery Day
+Last Digit of Address git of Address Allowed Landscape Water Days Odd Sunday and Friday Even Monday and Saturday No Watering Tuesday, Wednesday, Thursday - Storage Recovery Day

-Time-of-Day Watering Watering Prohibited between 10:00 AM and 7:00 PM.
-Buried Drip Irrigation No restrictions but must be buried a minimum of 6 inches Handheld Hose Conservation & Drought Stages When Allowed or Restricted No restrictions if held in hand and automatShut off device such as a hose-end nozzle ofsprayer that requires continuous human act(such as squeezing of a lever) to dispense vis used No restrictions if held in hand and automatshut off device such as a hose-end nozzle osprayer that requires continuous human ac(such as squeezing of a lever) to dispense vbrought Stage 1 No restrictions if held in hand and automashut off device such as a hose-end nozzlesprayer that requires continuous human a(such as squeezing of a lever) to dispenseDrought Stage 2 Use is only allowed on the users designat water day.
-Time of day restrictions apply Must be held in hand and automatic shut devise such as a hose-end nozzle or spra that requires continuous human action (s Drought Stage 3 Drought Stage 4 squeezing of a lever) to dispense water is used Not allowed.
+T 1 Time-of-Day Watering Watering Prohibited between 10:00 AM and 7:00 PM.
+Buried Drip Irrigation No restrictions but must be buried a minimum of 6 inches Handheld Hose Conservation & Drought Stages When Allowed or Restricted No restrictions if held in hand and a shut off device such as a hose-end n sprayer that requires continuous hu (such as squeezing of a lever) to disjusted Conservation Plan No restrictions if held in hand and automat shut off device such as a hose-end nozzle of sprayer that requires continuous human acceptance (such as squeezing of a lever) to dispense we is used Drought Stage 1 No restrictions if held in hand and autor shut off device such as a hose-end nozzl sprayer that requires continuous human (such as squeezing of a lever) to dispensis used Drought Stage 3 Use is only allowed on the users designated water day.
+Time of day restrictions apply.
+Must be held in hand and automatic shut off devise such as a hose-end nozzle or sprayer that requires continuous human action (such as squeezing of a lever) to dispense water is used

-impervious surface Water Use on impervious surfaces - such as washing down a driveway or sidewalk, is discouraged unless for health and safety purpose.
-Such use is allowed on assigned outside water days and times.
-Water Waste/Runoff Runoff of more than 10 feet from the edge of the property will be considered water waste.
+Drought Stage 4 Not allowed.
+Water Use on impervious surfaces - such as washing down a driveway sidewalk, is discouraged unless for health and safety purposes.
+Such us allowed on assigned outside water days and times.
+Runoff of more than 10 feet considered water waste. from the edge of the property will be